NiklasPfister/adaXT/docs/user_guide/model_selection.md

 ```
 And that is it.
 The workflow resembles what you are used to with only a few
 minor tweaks.
-And the same can be said when using the Pipeline.

 ## Using Pipeline

-AdaXT makes it easy to use any preprocessing from sklearn when fitting as adaXT
+AdaXT makes it easy to use any preprocessing tools from sklearn because adaXT
 is compatible with sklearn's
 [Pipeline](https://scikit-learn.org/1.5/modules/generated/sklearn.pipeline.Pipeline.html).
-An example of the use case can be seen here:
+An example that combines a scaling step with a decision tree is provided below.
+Note that
+while combining a scaling step with a decision tree is generally not needed as
+decision trees are scale invariant, it can become useful if one additionally
+adds a dimensonality reduction step after the scaling, for example.
 ```python
 from adaXT.decision_tree import DecisionTree from sklearn.pipeline import Pipeline